 Make sure your pants don't fall down.
 I find that a brown leather belt is the most practical and versatile.

 This is a great versatile piece to the travel wardrobe.
 It's lightweight, breathable, and non-iron.
-It's great to wear on outdoor adventures to protect from sun and mosquitos but you can most definitely dress up a shirt like this to wear out at night.
-I've been traveling around with a Van Heusen Traveler Shirt since Day 1 and it's still with me three years later.
+It can be worn during outdoor adventures to protect from sun and mosquitos.
+Yet you can most definitely dress up a shirt like this to wear out at night.
+I've been traveling around with a Van Heusen Traveler Shirt since Day-1 and it's still with me now 6 years later!

 1 Nice Long Sleeve Dress Shirt

 Forget the dry-wicking and functionality for a minute and just pack at least one nice dress shirt that you look good in.
 This will be your go-to for any nicer dinners or special occasions.
 A non-iron shirt is highly recommended.

 This is another versatile piece for the traveler that can help to keep you warm & cozy but can also double as a casual shirt for night out.
 I travel with a flannel shirt similar to this one.
 Find a flannel to fit your style.

 2 Dry-Wicking Short Sleeved Collared Shirts

 These can be great to wear out at night to keep cool in open air-restaurants or during the day while touring a new city.
 I use this Columbia Super Tamiami Short Sleeved Shirt that boasts sun protection, odor protection, and advanced evaporation.
 These collared, buttoned shirts are important because in many places around the world men do NOT wear t-shirts.
 So pack a few lightweight collared shirts instead, so you don't stand out while still keeping cool.

 Your Home Team Sports Shirt (controversial!)